-Intervention 1.2I: Establish an effective tracking mechanism to monitor provincial trade and investment flows and sector performance flows within the KZN on a sectoral and spatial basis.
+Intervention 1.2.j: Establish an effective tracking mechanism to monitor provincial trade and investment flows and sector performance

+The Province requires an effective mechanism to assist in tracking and monitoring trade and investment flows and sectoral performance in KZN.
+Although statistics are available to monitor economic growth in the Province, there is no provincially monitored system that assists in identifying trade and investment flows within the KZN on a sectoral and spatial basis.
 Establishment of such a monitor will provide up-to-date information on sectoral growth and assist the Province in tracking economic and employment growth relevant to each district municipality, and in turn assist in future planning.